MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Utility/Write-Debug.md

 ### Example 2: Change the value of $DebugPreference

 This example shows the effect of changing the value of the `$DebugPreference` variable.
 First, we display the current value of `$DebugPreference` and attempt to write a debug message.
-The we change the value of `$DebugPreference` to **Continue**, which allows debug messages to be displayed.
+Then we change the value of `$DebugPreference` to **Continue**, which allows debug messages to be displayed.

 ```